 Maturity cannot take place on a wide scale without the responsible interaction of everyone in the Body.
 To Paul, maturity was not just an individual, one-on-one proposition.
 He had a vision for how growth was to be encouraged and developed by means of a Body-life, interactive dynamic.
-For example, looking again at Paul's words to the Ephesians, "...the equipping of the saints [is] for the work of service, to the building up of the Body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature person, to the measure of the stature which belongs to the fullness of Christ. ...[out] from whom the whole Body, being fitted and held together by that which every joint supplies, according to the proper working of each individual part, causes the growth of the Body for the building up of itself in love" (Eph.
+For example, looking again at Paul's words to the Ephesians, "...the equipping of the saints [is] for the work of service, to the building up of the Body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man, to the measure of the stature which belongs to the fullness of Christ. ...[out] from whom the whole Body, being fitted and held together by that which every joint supplies, according to the proper working of each individual part, causes the growth of the Body for the building up of itself in love" (Eph.
 4:12,13,16).
 Growth and maturity take place as the parts of the Body interact according to their God-designed function.
 A passage from Colossians conveys the same idea, "[out] from whom the entire Body, being supplied and held together by the joints and ligaments, grows with a growth which is from God" (Col. 2:19).
 Growing the church is not the job of a pastor, or a board of leaders, or a planning committee.
 Growing the church is the job of the church.
-The Body causes the growth of the Body, as the various parts link together in supportive, healthy, life-sharing ways that value and affirm all the members, ...ways that train and encourage them to function as God empowers them to function.
+The Body causes the growth of the Body, as the various parts link together in supportive, healthy, life-sharing ways that value and affirm all the members, and trains and encourages them to function as God empowers them to function.
 Learning to function in our gifting is an important part of developing a skilled strike force.
-The weapons of our warfare are mighty through God to expose and tear down lies, and build people up in Christ.
 The Body is to be a learning laboratory for this training.